CVS Health (NYSE:CVS) Updates FY24 Earnings Guidance

 CVS Health (NYSE:CVS – Get Free Report) issued an update on its FY24 earnings guidance on Wednesday morning.
-The company provided EPS guidance of at least $7.00 for the period, compared to the consensus EPS estimate of $8.27.
+The company provided earnings per share guidance of at least $7.00 for the period, compared to the consensus earnings per share estimate of $8.27.

+Several equities analysts recently issued reports on CVS shares.
+Leerink Partnrs cut CVS Health from an outperform rating to a market perform rating in a research note on Wednesday.
+UBS Group lowered shares of CVS Health from a buy rating to a neutral rating and decreased their price target for the company from $85.00 to $60.00 in a report on Thursday.
+Piper Sandler increased their price objective on shares of CVS Health from $93.00 to $94.00 and gave the stock an overweight rating in a research note on Friday, March 15th.
+Bank of America decreased their target price on CVS Health from $95.00 to $77.00 and set a buy rating for the company in a research note on Thursday.
+Finally, Wells Fargo & Company cut their price target on CVS Health from $83.00 to $76.00 and set an equal weight rating on the stock in a report on Monday, April 8th.
+Eight analysts have rated the stock with a hold rating and twelve have given a buy rating to the company’s stock.
+According to data from MarketBeat, the company has an average rating of Moderate Buy and an average price target of $80.35.

-CVS Health (NYSE:CVS – Get Free Report) last announced its quarterly earnings data on Wednesday, May 1st.
-The pharmacy operator reported $1.31 earnings per share for the quarter, missing analysts’ consensus estimates of $1.69 by ($0.38).
+CVS Health (NYSE:CVS – Get Free Report) last issued its quarterly earnings data on Wednesday, May 1st.
+The pharmacy operator reported $1.31 EPS for the quarter, missing analysts’ consensus estimates of $1.69 by ($0.38).
 CVS Health had a return on equity of 13.53% and a net margin of 2.03%.
-The business had revenue of $88.44 billion during the quarter, compared to the consensus estimate of $89.33 billion.
-During the same quarter in the previous year, the firm posted $2.20 earnings per share.
-The company’s revenue was up 3.7% compared to the same quarter last year.
-Equities research analysts forecast that CVS Health will post 7.03 EPS for the current year.
+The company had revenue of $88.44 billion for the quarter, compared to analyst estimates of $89.33 billion.
+During the same quarter in the previous year, the business earned $2.20 earnings per share.
+The company’s revenue was up 3.7% on a year-over-year basis.
+On average, equities research analysts forecast that CVS Health will post 7.03 earnings per share for the current year.

 CVS Health Announces Dividend